MBR Process Overview: Fundamentals of Membrane Bioreactor Technology

 Key Components:

-- Ancillary Equipment: Includes pumps, blowers for aeration (both for biological activity and membrane scouring), and chemical dosing systems for cleaning.
+• Ancillary Equipment: Includes pumps, aeration blowers for biological activity and membrane scouring, plus chemical-cleaning systems.

 Advantages of MBR Technology